2015 Bahrain Grand Prix: Race

 Prior to the start, McLaren confirmed that they were unable to get Jenson Button's car to the grid, as the data indicated his earlier electrical issues continued.
-Felipe Massa's Williams did not get off the line at the start of the formation lap, so he had to start from pit lane.
+Felipe Massa's Williams did not get off the line at the start of the formation lap, so he had to start from the pit lane.
 The start lights went on after a long delay, due to Pastor Maldonado being in the wrong grid position.

 At the start proper, Lewis Hamilton was able to hold his lead, while his teammate Nico Rosberg tried to attack Sebastian Vettel in second place.
 This opened up the opportunity for the second Ferrari of Kimi Räikkönen to go around the outside of the Mercedes and take third.
 Hamilton tried to open up a gap in order to cover his position, should the Ferrari drivers attempt a so-called undercut, a strategy in which a car entered the pit lane early in order to use fresher tyres to get in front of another car without overtaking them on track.
 Meanwhile, Rosberg took back third from Räikkönen on lap four before doing the same with Vettel on the end of lap nine.

 As the pit stops started on lap eleven, Massa, Nico Hülkenberg and Felipe Nasr were the first to come in for new tyres.
 Hamilton had extended his advantage over Vettel to almost 8 seconds when Vettel made a pit stop – the first of the front-runners to do so – on lap 14.
 The undercut-strategy worked, as Rosberg emerged from the pit lane behind the Ferrari when he made a pit stop one lap later.
 Hamilton changed tyres on the following lap, emerging close in front of the battling Rosberg and Vettel, with the Mercedes driver taking second position in a DRS-aided move on the inside of turn one.
 He was now close behind teammate Hamilton, but ultimately unable to attack him for the lead.
 Räikkönen was the last of the top four to pit, on lap 18 and applied a different strategy, as he used the harder medium tyres, while the Mercedes and Vettel were running their middle stint on the softer tyre compound.
 Even with the harder tyres, he was able to close to the top three.